ballershockcaller/Google-Voice-Tool/README.md

 After years of trying to find a way to leverage my Google Takeout SMS history from Voice, I've hired a developer who has created a tool for me.
+If you would like to donate for this tool, you can buy me a cup of coffee. https://www.buymeacoffee.com/voicesmstool

 The script parses your Google Voice SMS history from Google Takeout, and gives you a single .xml file that can be read by SMS Backup and Restore.
 From there you can import your Google Voice text message history so Google Messages can read it.